Scooter (Muppet): Roles

 Scooter has appeared in most Muppet films and television specials.
 In The Muppet Movie, Scooter acts as The Electric Mayhem's manager.
 In The Great Muppet Caper, he was a resident of the Happiness Hotel.
 In The Muppets Take Manhattan, he was among the core group who attended college together and struggled to put their show on.
 In this appearance, he was the treasurer of the group, and later took a leadership role in Kermit's brief, amnesia-fueled absence, making decisions for the group to follow.
-Also, Scooter makes an appearance in the pre-show queue at the Disney attraction, Muppet*Vision 3D, located at Disney's Hollywood Studios.
+Also, Scooter made an appearance in the pre-show queue at the Disney attraction, Muppet*Vision 3D, formerly located at Disney's Hollywood Studios.

 After his original performer's death in 1992, Scooter was not seen again until 1999 when he had a cameo in Muppets from Space, with one line of dialogue.
 He had somewhat larger roles in subsequent productions, beginning with It's a Very Merry Muppet Christmas Movie (2002).
 In The Muppets' Wizard of Oz (2005), he played the Wizard's assistant.
 He also took on supporting roles in the second Studio DC: Almost Live special (2008) and in A Muppet Christmas: Letters to Santa (2008).

 Scooter later appears in The Muppets (2011) where he is working at Google and on his way to the TED conference, iPad in hand, when he is first seen.
 Just as in The Muppets Take Manhattan, Scooter here appears as a leading figure of the Muppets – he spearheads the clean-up and repairs of the Muppet Studio, and even takes over hosting duties for Kermit at one point.
 He has also been promoted to stage manager, a role he reprises in Muppets Most Wanted when the Muppets go on a world tour.

 In the TV show The Muppets, he is the talent coordinator on Up Late with Miss Piggy.